Mio in the Land of Faraway: Plot

 With Jum-Jum and Miramis, Mio leaves Green Meadow Island and journeys to the Forest of Mysteries, where he tears his cape on the briars.
 The Weaver Woman (Susannah York) receives the boys at her house, mending Mio's torn cape and sewing a new lining into it.
 Hearing the Bird of Grief lament for Kato's victims, and told that the Weaver Woman's daughter Millimani is among them, Mio gradually learns of his long-prophesied destiny to confront Kato in the Land Outside.

 Journeying to the Land Outside, Mio and Jum-Jum meet Eno (Igor Yasulovich), a hungry old man living in a cave, and offer him food.
 In gratitude, Eno tells them to seek a weapon against Kato from the Forger of Swords, who has been imprisoned and enslaved by Kato in the Blackest Mountain beyond the Dead Forest.
 Meanwhile, Kato's servants capture Miramis.
 The boys are forced to continue their journey on foot, pursued by Kato's servants through the Dead Forest and the Blackest Mountain.
 Separated in the mountain's tunnels, the boys find each other by playing their pan-flutes.
 They finally reach the Forger of Swords (Sverre Anker Ousdal), who tells the boys about Kato's stone heart and provides Mio a sword capable of penetrating it.

 Mio and Jum-Jum journey to Kato's castle, where they are captured and imprisoned.
 Kato throws Mio's sword into the lake outside the castle.
-However, Mio discovers that his newly lined cape turns him invisible when worn inside-out, and reclaims his sword with the help of Kato's birds.
+Mio soon discovers that his newly lined cape turns him invisible when worn inside-out, and reclaims his sword with the help of Kato's birds.
 Armed and invisible, he escapes and makes his way to Kato's chamber, eluding the castle guards.
 Taking off his cloak, Mio challenges Kato to combat and eventually slays him.
 Turning into rock, the dead knight crumbles into pieces.
 Mio picks up Kato's stone heart and holds it outside a window, where it transforms into a bird and flies away.

 Kato's birds turn back into children, Jum-Jum and Miramis are freed, and Kato's castle collapses into ruin.
 The Dead Forest begins to revive.
 Returning to Green Meadow Island, the children rejoin their families, and Mio rejoins his father.